deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 > </details>

-> This table presents the performance comparison of different models and decoding strategies on the MuSiQue multi-hop reasoning dataset, showing the impact of different decoding methods on the accuracy of different models in this task.
+> This table presents the performance comparison of different decoding strategies including DeCoRe on MuSiQue, a multi-hop reasoning task, using Mistral-7B-Instruct-v0.3 and Qwen2-7B-Instruct as base models.

 {{< table-caption >}}